-Maybe this reality makes you happy (I actually like winter).
-Maybe it makes you want to kick things (or kick people like me who like winter).
-In truth, even winter-lovers among us reach a point where we’re ready say goodbye to cold weather.
+Maybe this reality makes you happy (I like snow).
+Maybe it makes you want to kick things (or kick people like me who like the snow).
+Especially given the sunny, warmer few days we just had, which made us think that yes, spring is year and we won’t see snow again for months.
+(Hahaha.
+Just kidding!
+It often snows in April!)
+Frankly, even the snow-lovers among us reach a point where we’re ready say goodbye to cold weather.
 And we can.
 In our heads, at least.

 Right now, it’s hard to imagine that there was ever a time when the mere act of being outside made us sweat.
 Remember, last summer, when we complained about the heat?!
 When we walked around with our limbs exposed – not a jacket in sight!?
 When we ran, biked, paddled, and boot camped with glee on endlessly sunny 80-degree days!?

 We’ll get there again, I promise.
 But for now, let’s daydream about all the glorious things we’re going to do this summer.
 The rope swinging and paddleboarding and bike riding.
 We’re going to sweat in the sunshine and complain about the heat and it’s going to be fantastic.